 Safety on construction sites in Australia has come a long way in the past ten years.
 Reports from leading authorities and government organisations show that injuries on site have decreased significantly.
 However, construction sites are still very dangerous places, and accidents still happen.

-Workers must have their wits about them at all times as there are many hazards on construction sites that can cause injury.
+Employees must have their wits about them at all times as there are many hazards on construction sites that can cause injury.
 Some of the most common causes of injury include:

 - Working at heights resulting in a fall